radio4000/blog/README.md

 ## Deployment

-In the actual setup, the branch `master` is automatically deployed via Netlify.
+The `main` branch is deployed to blog.radio4000.com via GitHub Pages.

 If you want to deploy it yourself:

-1- in this folder, run `hugo`, to build a new version with the latest changes, inside the `./public` folder
+1. Run `hugo` in this folder, to build a new version with the latest changes to the `./public` folder
-2- deploy the `./public` folder on your server.
+2. Deploy the `./public` folder on your server